 If it is fine, we can find Izu peninsula and Mount Fuji in the distance.

-There is Nihonji temple on the southern mountainside of Mount Nokogiri.
+There is Nihonji temple (日本寺) on the southern mountainside of Mount Nokogiri.

-But it was scraped by the Meiji government in the late 19th century.
+But it was scrapped by the Meiji government in the late 19th century.

-Now a Giant Buddha, many stone Buddhist images and some remains are in the wide precincts.
+Now a Giant Buddha, the stone Buddha statues and some remains are in the wide precincts.